jsonq-org/jsonq/README.md

 JSON/q is utilizing the gradle build system.
 To build, simply run `gradle build` from the project root.
 The GWT project is utilizing ant underneath gradle, so you can still build these targets using ant.

+## Examples

+Examples of JSON/q messages can be found in the `examples/` directory.
+These messages are the reference for all JSON/q operations.